kahosan/aria2-rpc/README.md

 fmt.Println(status)
 ```

+Note that the methods take different parameters depending on the specific method being called.
+Refer to the [Aria2 documentation](https://aria2.github.io/manual/en/html/aria2c.html#methods) for details on each method.

 ### Listener

 You can also use the client to listen for events from Aria2.
 To do so, use the `NotifyListener` method to get an instance that has some events and return the channel with a value of gid.